camilossantos2809/kotlin-puzzles/README.md

 I'm using this project to learn some tools from kotlin, like coroutines, ktor, okio, etc.

-The files are organized by packages from each year and day, example: `yearX.dayY`.
+The files are organized by packages from each year and day, and the file name follows the pattern: `yearXDayY.kt`.

 To each day puzzle, exist some unit tests and a function that uses the input from Advent of Code site.